lukeod/vampiresurvivors-modding/stat-system.md

 ```

 ### Custom Weapon Overrides
-Over 70 weapons override these methods for custom calculations.
-This means:
+Many weapons override these methods for custom calculations with unique formulas, patterns, and bonuses.
-- Each weapon can have unique stat calculation formulas
-- Not all weapons follow the same mathematical patterns
-- Some weapons may have special caps, multipliers, or conditional bonuses

 ## Character Base Stats